-Richard "Rick" McAlister (email@example.com) retired from the Maine State Police in late 2010 after 25 years of service.
+Richard "Rick" McAlister (firstname.lastname@example.org) retired from the Maine State Police in late 2010 after 25 years of service.
 During his last 11 years there, Rick held the rank of Sergeant and supervised the Crash Analysis/Reconstruction Unit.
-Rick has been a certified Crash Reconstruction Specialist since 1989 and ACTAR accredited since 2004.
+He has been a certified Crash Reconstruction Specialist since 1989 and ACTAR accredited since 2004.
 He has been a member of NAPARS since 2006.
 During his tenure with the Maine State Police, Rick served as the principal instructor for the Maine Criminal Justice Academy Basic Crash Investigation and At-Scene Investigation programs and was also the system administrator for Maine’s electronic crash reporting system.
 Upon retirement from the Maine State Police, Rick joined The Crash Lab, Inc, in Hampton, NH.
 In July 2014, Rick was appointed president of The Crash Lab.
 He has served as NAPARS VP since 2015. (updated 18 JAN 2019)

 George Meinschein has operated Meinschein Engineering Consultants, LLC, in NJ since 1999.
 He offers forensic engineering and accident reconstruction.
 He maintains professional engineering licenses in New Jersey and Connecticut, and is fully ACTAR-accredited in addition to being an ASE Certified Master Auto and Medium/Heavy Truck Technician.
 He was elected to the BoD in 2019.
 (Updated 18 JAN 2019)

 Adam Hyde (email@example.com) is a Police Officer & private crash consultant in Illinois.
 He won election to the BoD as a LE representative initially in 2017, and again for the 2019/2020 term.
 He became our ACTAR Representative in 2019, and took over Secretary duties in mid-2020.
 (Updated 30 OCT 2020)